 Having successfully completed his PhD in 2017, Dr. Hepler’s dissertation focused on the influence computer technology had on the professional identity development of teaching associates in a university English department.

 In addition to managing the Office of English Language Learning, Dr. Hepler also serves as the advisor for the student organization Animal Impact, which works with the Kent County Humane Society.

-Dr. Hepler lives in Rock Hall, Maryland, with his three cats, Harmony, Jack, and Elroy.
+Dr. Hepler lives in Rock Hall, Maryland, with his cats Jack Arnold and Parker Zoë.